Rarotonga

-Rarotonga is the largest and most populous island of the country of the Cook Islands.
+Rarotonga (sometimes abbreviated Raro) is the largest and most populous island of the country of the Cook Islands.
 The island is volcanic, with an area of 67.39 km2, and is home to 72% of the country's population, with 10,898 of a total population of 15,040.
 Avarua, on the north coast, is the location of the Parliament buildings and the capital of the Cook Islands.
 The country's international airport is also in Avarua, and Rarotonga is a popular tourist destination, with many resorts, hotels and motels.

 Rarotonga has been populated by a Polynesian people since late in the 1st millennium.
-Captain John Dibbs, master of the colonial brig Endeavour, is credited as the European discoverer, on 25 July 1823 while transporting the missionary Reverend John Williams.
+Captain Theodore Walker master of the colonial schooner Endeavour is credited as the European discoverer, having logged "a new island" in 1813.

 Geography

 Rarotonga is a kidney-shaped volcanic island, 32 km in circumference, and 11.2 km wide on its longest (east-west) axis.
 The island is the summit of an extinct Pliocene or Pleistocene volcano, which rises 5000 m from the seafloor.
 The island was formed between 2.3 and 1.6 million years ago, with a later stage of volcanism between 1.4 and 1.1 million years ago.
 While its position is consistent with being formed by the Macdonald hotspot, its age is too young, and its formation is attributed to a short-lived Rarotonga hotspot, or to rejuvenated volcanism at Aitutaki.

-Te Manga is the highest mountain on Rarotonga and Cook Islands.
+Te Manga is the highest mountain in the Cook Islands.

 The core of the island consists of densely forested hills cut by deep valleys, the eroded remnants of the original volcanic cone.
 Te Manga, at 658 m (2,140 ft) above sea level, is the highest peak on the island.
 Ikurangi, a smaller peak, overlooks the capital.
 The hills are drained by a number of radial streams, including the Avatiu Stream and Takuvaine Stream.
 Paved and unpaved roads allow access to valleys, but the interior of the island remains largely unpopulated due to forbidding terrain and lack of infrastructure.

 The hills are surrounded by a low coastal plain consisting of beaches, a storm ridge, lowland swamps, and alluvial deposits.
 This in turn is surrounded by a fringing reef, which ranges from 30 to 900 metres wide.
 The reef is shallow, with a maximum depth of 1.5 m, and has a number of passages, notably at Avarua, Avatiu and Ngatangiia.
 Beyond the reef crest, the outer reef slopes steeply to deep water.

 The lagoon is at its widest off the southeast coast in the area of the Muri Lagoon.
 This area contains four small islets or motu.
 From north to south, the islets are: